DalvirSingh99/BankSim/README.md

 **Desired Tests:**

 **Test Insights**
 We did manual testings many times to check the result is correct.
+We also wrote printf statements to check the flow of the program.

 **Team Work**
+*Overall contribution*: The work was designed to be evenly split so one person did not have more on his plate than the other.
+Also we had open discussions to address any problems one may be having.
 - Shunsuke Omura: Task 1 and Task 3
 - Dalvir Singh: Task 2, Task 4, and Task 5
- **Overall contribution**: The work was designed to be evenly split so one person did not have more on his plate than the other.
-Also we had open discussions to address any problems one may be having.

 ---
 ## UML
 ![UML](https://github.com/DalvirSingh99/BankSim/blob/Shunsuke_Omura/RaceCondition.png)